AwardWallet's Roundup of Airline and Hotel Program Sweet Spots AwardWallet's Roundup of Airline and Hotel Program Sweet Spots

 Best Way To Earn Points & Miles for These Sweet Spots

-We recommend that travelers earn flexible rewards points that can be transferred to a variety of loyalty programs.
+We recommend travelers earn flexible rewards points that can be transferred to multiple loyalty programs.
 That gives you the flexibility to maximize your rewards — choosing the right program for each trip and taking advantage of relevant sweet spots.
 Plus, earning transferrable points insulates you from the devaluation of any one airline mileage program.
 If one transfer partner changes its program, you should still be able to find value from the other transfer partners.

 If you're looking to build up a balance in any of these programs, here are your options: